The Heart of the Work

 You did not stumble into this work.
 Something in you turned toward it, and it turned toward you.
 Both directions of that recognition are real.

 This work is exact, demanding, and full.
 Softer words would obscure what it asks.
-It will require your presence, your honesty, and your willingness to let something deeper than survival begin to govern.
-It will reveal what has been hidden.
-It will return what has been lost.
-It will ask you to participate in your own becoming with a fidelity you may never have been asked for before.
+It requires presence, honesty, discernment, and a willingness to let something deeper than survival begin to govern.
+It reveals what has been hidden.
+It returns what has been displaced.
+It asks you to participate in your own becoming with a fidelity you may never have been invited into before.

 It will not ask you to do it alone.